nus-cs2103-AY2021S1/tp/docs/team/seantaysl.md

 __Trackr__ is an application for teaching assistants (TAs) who prefer to use a desktop application for managing their student records.
 It is uses a Command Line Interface (CLI), while still retaining the benefits of a Graphical User Interface (GUI).
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java.
+It is written in Java with over 14kLoC.

 Given below are my contributions to the project.